MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-languages.md

 7. When you have edited each .xml file, create a new compressed (zipped) folder that contains these files.
 The compressed folder can have any name, but must have a .zip extension.

+    > [!TIP]
-    Tip: You don't have to wait until you've edited each language file that you've downloaded.
-Instead, you could roll out different languages in a phased mannor, by including in the .zip file a subset of the total files you downloaded.
+    > You don't have to wait until you've edited each language file that you've downloaded.
+Instead, you could roll out different languages in a phased manner, by including in the .zip file a subset of the total files you downloaded.
 Then repeat steps 7 and 8 when you have completed the translations for more languages.
+    >

 8. Return to the **Azure Information Protection - Languages** pane, and select **Import**.
 Note that if this option is unavailable, first clear the check box for **LANGUAGE NAME** or the check boxes for the individually selected languages.